lob/nomad-autoscaler-cloudwatch-apm/README.md

 ## Example

-A Vagrant box with a working demo of the CloudWatch APM plugin has been provided in in the [example](./example) folder.
+A Vagrant box with a working demo of the CloudWatch APM plugin has been provided in the [example](./example) folder.